AdobeDocs/commerce-operations.en/help/performance/application-server.md

    ```

-7. Add updated files to the git index with the following command:
+1. Add updated files to the git index with the following command:

    ```bash
    git add -f .magento/routes.yaml application-server/.magento/*
    ```

-8. Commit your changes with this command:
+1. Commit your changes with this command:

    ```bash
    git commit -m "AppServer Enabled"
    ```

+>[!NOTE]
+>
+> Ensure that all custom settings you may have in root `.magento.app.yaml` appropriately migrated to `application-server/.magento/.magento.app.yaml`.
+Once `application-server/.magento/.magento.app.yaml` file added to your project you should maintain it in addition to the root one.
+> For example, in case you need to [configure rabbitmq](https://experienceleague.adobe.com/en/docs/commerce-cloud-service/user-guide/configure/service/rabbitmq) or [manage web properties](https://experienceleague.adobe.com/en/docs/commerce-cloud-service/user-guide/configure/app/properties/web-property) you should add same configuration to `application-server/.magento/.magento.app.yaml` as well.

 ### Deploy Application Server on Cloud Starter